YBL123/sei-project-4/README.md

 Once signed up they are also able to leave reviews and ratings on our curated posts.

 My teammate and I had 8 days to build a full stack application.
 We began by planning out our models’ relationships using an ERD model.
 We then built the foundation of our backend in Django together in pair programming.
 We both wanted to work full stack on this project and so once the foundation was laid we split responsibilities.
 I worked full stack on the reviews and ratings.
-I was also responsible for building the login and register.
+I was also responsible for building the login, register and the seeds.
 The rest of the front end and styling was split 50/50.
 We had also explored using React Hooks in some of our components as we both really loved the concept of useState and useEffect.

 ## Team